waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 * `sensor` - Sensor name.
 * `parameter` - Sensor parameter.
 * `unit` - Physical units of sensor value.
 * `minval` - Minimum value according to datasheet.
+Used as lower bound in range filter.
 * `maxval` - Maximum value according to datasheet.
+Used as upper bound in range filter.
 * `datasheet` - Reference to sensor's datasheet.

 For example: